MichaelMigacev/3DPrintYourBrain/README.md

 To have the best quality brain it is best practice to inspect it in Meshlab.\
 You can install Meshlab [here.](https://www.meshlab.net/#download "Download Page")

-Please look in the [wiki](https://github.com/MichaelMigacev/3DPrintYourBrain/wiki#working-in-meshlab "wiki page") for further details.
+Please look in the [wiki](https://github.com/MichaelMigacev/3DPrintYourBrain/wiki#working-in-meshlab "wiki page") for instructions on smoothing.